Watch Children and Families Overview and Scrutiny Committee - Thursday 15 January 2026 10.00 am

 You can also ask the Local Government and Social Care Ombudsman to review your complaint.

-If you are unhappy with social care that you arranged and paid for yourself in a care home or nursing home, or with a home-care agency or other social care service, you should contact the organisation directly to make a complaint.
-This gives them the chance to try and put things right for you.
+If you are unhappy with the care you have received from a care home, nursing home, home care agency or other social care service (including organisations that provide services on the Council’s behalf), you should contact the organisation directly to make a complaint.
+This gives them the opportunity to try to put things right for you.

 How to make a complaint

-Ask the organisation for a copy of their complaints procedure or check the organisation’s website to see if it is online.
-The complaints procedure will tell you how you can make a complaint, how they will deal with your complaint and when to expect their response.
+Ask the organisation for a copy of their complaints procedure or check the organisation’s website.
+The complaints procedure will tell you how you can make a complaint, how they will deal with your complaint, and when to expect their response.

-Then, make a complaint to the organisation.
-Go through all stages of their complaints procedure.
+Then, make a complaint to the organisation and go through the stages of their complaints procedure.

 If you are not satisfied with the response to a complaint